illinoistech-itm/jhajek/tooling-assignments/tooling-assignment-vagrant/tooling-assignment-vagrant.md

 Student discount price for [Parallels Pro edition -- one year license](https://www.parallels.com/landingpage/pd/education/ "webpage parallels pro edition").

-For those using Apple Silicon Macs and Parallels you will need to replace the names of the Boxes in the demos with these two that have been prepared for M1 macs and parallels.
+For those using Apple Silicon Macs and Parallels you will need to replace the names of the Boxes in the demos with these two that have been prepared for Apple Silicon M-Series macs and parallels.
 Documentation and installation [instructions provided by Parallels](https://parallels.github.io/vagrant-parallels/docs/usage.html "webpage for parallels and vagrant installation on M-series macs").

 Installation instructions